 - Deal with application for registration at Land Registry

 If you require any further information, please contact the Head of Conveyancing, Shazad Butt.

-Our fees do cover any tax advice.
+Our fees do not cover any tax advice.
 We recommend you speak to an accountant or a tax specialist before conducting any conveyancing work.